Avner Faingulernt

-Avner Faingulernt is an Israeli independent filmmaker.
-He is Associate Professor and the dean of the Faculty of Arts, Kibbutzim College in Tel Aviv.
+Avner Faingulernt (Hebrew: אבנר פיינגולרנט) is an Israeli independent filmmaker.
+He is professor and the dean of the Faculty of Arts, Kibbutzim College in Tel Aviv.
 He was chair of the School of Audio & Visual Arts, Sapir Academic College, founder of Cinema South Festival in Sderot, chief editor of the annual "Cinema South Notebooks" and "Cinema South The Curator Book".
-Faingulernt was also a visiting professor at Columbia University in New York, the University of Haifa, the Film and TV School of the Academy of Performing Arts in Prague and at Filmakademie Baden Württemberg.
+Faingulernt was also a visiting professor at Columbia University in New York City, the University of Haifa, the Film and TV School of the Academy of Performing Arts in Prague and at Filmakademie Baden Württemberg.
 He is an educator and a peace activist.